-- 700, 701.
+700, 701.
 Scientific Communication.
-(1,1) See Biochemistry and Molecular Biology. - 702.
-Fundamentals of Physiology and Pharmacology II.
-(6) See Physiology and Pharmacology. - 705.
-Biochemistry I. (4) See Biochemistry and Molecular Biology. - 707.
-Biochemical Techniques.
-(2) See Biochemistry and Molecular Biology. - 711,712.
-Contemporary Issues in Molecular Medicine.
-(1,1) Designed to provide a format for students in the molecular medicine program to present seminars that describe his or her current research.
-Students are graded primarily on their preparation and presentation skills.
-Introduces students to potential preceptors and allows them to see experimental and clinical strategies used to study human disease through additional seminars presented by molecular medicine faculty and visiting guests.
-Seeds - 715.
-Clinical Experience.
+(1,1) See Biochemistry and Molecular Biology.

+702. Fundamentals of Physiology and Pharmacology II.
+(6) See Physiology and Pharmacology.

+705. Biochemistry I. (4) See Biochemistry and Molecular Biology.

+707. Biochemical Techniques.
+(2) See Biochemistry and Molecular Biology.

+711, 712.
+Translational Science Seminar Series.
+(2, 2) Faculty and students jointly describe their research in a human disease, first in clinical terms and then to follow the development of the understanding of that disease to the molecular level with an emphasis on translational applications.
+Presentations introduce students to potential preceptors and experimental strategies used to study human disease.
+Students present their own research to gain experience and professional skills for seminars and national meeting presentations.

+715. Clinical Experience.
 (3) Serves as an introduction to clinical medicine for the PhD student.
 Students are required to round with medicine and pediatric teams in the intensive care units and to observe pediatric and internal medicine outpatient clinics.
 Students observe in several clinical laboratory settings.
 Students observe and interact with members of the health care team in medical decision-making and serve as a source of basic science information to the medical team.
 P-POI.
-High, Staff - 721.
-Molecular Basis of Human Disease.
-(3) Designed to build on the student's basic biochemistry and cell biology knowledge obtained in the first year with an intensive examination of human disease.
-Students examine a series of case scenarios with the assistance of an MD and PhD facilitator.
-Cases take students through the patient presentation and diagnostic evaluation.
-Physiology, pathophysiology, and the molecular mechanisms of health and disease are emphasized in group discussions.
-Once the diagnosis is established, learning issues are developed by the group centered upon mechanisms of disease development, treatment options and their mechanisms of action, and the research base for future advances in prevention and treatment.
-The facilitators assist with student-led discussions of these issues, and relevant, current literature is examined.
-Staff